SMA's 2021 Annual Scientific Assembly

 Abstracts that appear as more than one version of a single study will not be considered (eg, dual submissions of the same study with slightly differing titles).

-Content prepared or presented by an employee or agent of an ACCME-defined commercial interest (e.g., pharmaceutical or device company) is not eligible for submission or presentation, as this is an accredited CME activity.
+Content prepared or presented by an employee or agent of an ACCME-defined ineligible company (e.g., pharmaceutical or device company) is not eligible for submission or presentation, as this is an accredited CME activity.

 How is an Abstract Submitted?